Betway Sportsbook will bring same-game parlays, partial bet cash-outs and other online wagering options to the Iowa sports betting market.

 “They do have some experience in iGaming, But obviously, in Iowa, they would be limited to just sports betting.”

-Iowa code calls for an initial $45,000 licensing fee each time a sportsbook wants to operate in the state.
+Iowa code requires casinos to pay an initial $45,000 licensing fee the first time a sportsbook wants to operate in the state.

 Betway Iowa launch part of larger plans